darisusu/tp/docs/DeveloperGuide.md

 **MSS**

-1. Trainer enters the `addsession` command with client name, date, and time.
+1. Trainer enters the `session` command with client index, date, and time.
 2. FitBook checks for scheduling conflicts.
 3. FitBook adds the session to the client’s record and confirms.